-Carbon atoms of an aromatic ring absorb in the range 110 to 140 $\delta$ in the C NMR spectrum, as indicated by the examples in Figure 15.16.
+Copyright 2010 Cengage Learning.
+All Rights Reserved.
+May not be copied, scanned, or duplicated, in whole or in part.
+Due to electronic rights, some third party content may be suppressed from the eBook and/or eChapter(s).
+Editorial review has deemed that any suppressed content does not materially affect the overall learning experience.
+Cengage Learning reserves the right to remove additional content at any time if subsequent rights restrictions require it.
+The carbon atoms in an aromatic ring absorb in the range 110 to $140 \delta$ in the C NMR spectrum, as indicated by the examples in Figure 15.14.
 These resonances are easily distinguished from those of alkane carbons but occur in the same range as alkene carbons.
 Thus, the presence of C absorptions at 110 to 140 $\delta$ does not in itself establish the presence of an aromatic ring.
 Confirming evidence from infrared, ultraviolet, or H NMR is needed.